wootfish/eli.sohl.com/drafts/sybil-defense.md

 With regard to data addresses, we may consider each leaf to be in one of two states: _compromised_ or _resilient_, depending on whether a lookup for that data address would return at least one honest node (i.e. whether the network's redundancy factor $$k$$ is sufficient to maintain the integrity of any data stored at the given address).[^perfect-routing]

 [^perfect-routing]: Note: This model assumes perfect routing information, which is not quite true to life.
 However, this is not as bad of a compromise as it might sound, since the S/Kademlia lookup algorithm comes with an analysis of its probability of success.
-As such, that result can just be composed with this one to provide a (probably fairly tight) lower bound on network resilience.
+As such, that result can be composed with this one to provide a (probably fairly tight) lower bound on network resilience.

 ### Collocation